Leo Rolly Carnando

 Leo Rolly Carnando (born 29 July 2001) is an Indonesian badminton player affiliated with Djarum club.
 He was a World Junior Champions in the mixed doubles in 2018 and in the boys' doubles in 2019, also won double gold at the 2019 Asian Junior Championships in the boys' and mixed doubles events.
-Carnando was part of Indonesia winning team at the 2020 Thomas Cup.
+Carnando was part of Indonesia winning team at the 2020 Thomas Cup and 2026 Asian Games.

 Career

 Carnando was selected to join the Djarum club in 2015.
 He has focused on playing in the doubles category.
 In 2016, he won the boys' doubles titles at the USM Flypower Open, Astec Open Badminton Championships and Singapore Youth International Series.
 He also won the mixed doubles title at the Walikota Surabaya Open, National circuit in Lampung and West Java.
 In 2017, he clinched double title by winning the U17 boys' and mixed doubles events at the Jaya Raya Indonesia Junior International, then won the boys' doubles title at the Walikota Surabaya Bank Jatim Victor Open, National circuit in North Sulawesi, and also the mixed doubles title at the National circuit in Central Java.

 Carnando was selected to join the Indonesia National training center in 2018.
 He alongside Indonesia team won the bronze medal at the Asian Junior Championships in Jakarta.
 Unfortunately, in the individual events, he was defeated in the early stage.
 Carnando claimed his first title in the BWF sanctioned tournament at the India Junior International, where he and Daniel Marthin beat their compatriot Pramudya Kusumawardana and Ghifari Anandaffa Prihardika in the final.
 A week later, the duo won the Malaysia International Junior Open.
 In November, he won the gold medal in the mixed doubles with partner Indah Cahya Sari Jamil at the Markham World Junior Championships.
 It was a surprise, because they entered the tournament as an unseeded pair, having only paired a few months earlier.
 While in the team event, he helped Indonesia win the bronze medal.
 Carnando claimed his first senior International title by winning the Bangladesh International in both mixed and men's doubles.
 He then reached two finals in the Turkey International, and won a title in the men's doubles.
 For his achievements in 2018, Carnado was nominated as Eddy Choong Most Promising Player of the Year with Marthin, and was named Djarum Outstanding Young Athlete with Jamil.